Political commissar: Eastern Bloc armies

 After World War II, other Eastern Bloc armies also used political officers patterned on the Soviet model.
 For example, East Germany's National People's Army used Politoffiziere as the unit commander's deputy responsible for political education.
 During the Korean War, the Korean People's Army commissars were known as "Cultural Sections" or "Political Sections".

+Second Spanish Republic

+During the Spanish Civil War, the Spanish Republican Army and International Brigades heavily used political officers.
+The Spanish Commissariat of War was created four months after the beginning of the war.
+The idea for political commissars in the Spanish Republican Army came from the commissaire politique of the French Revolutionary Army during the French Revolutionary Wars.
+The role of the commissar was to give to soldiers morale, political instruction, and inspiration.